gocd/docs.go.cd/content/installation/installing_go_agent.md

 ---
 description: You need to deploy at least one GoCD agent before you can build with GoCD.
 You can run a GoCD agent on the same machine as your GoCD server.
-keywords: gocd agents, agent installation, linux, windows, mac osx, gocd server
+keywords: gocd agents, agent installation, linux, windows, macos, gocd server
 title: Installing GoCD Agent
 ---